 If you knock on a tree and feel that it is completely hollow, this means that it’s dangerous, and it would be good to take measures and cut it down.
 But you should have in mind the fact, that a tree can’t become hollow overnight.
 No, it takes lots of years, even decades sometimes.
 So, the best option to decide if your tree is really posing a danger, is to contact a specialist, who can tell you for sure why is the tree hollow and how hollow it is.
 The cause may be a disease that can spread to other plants, so be careful.

 The different pеsts are probably the biggest danger for all kinds of plants and especially trees.
 These small and annoying creatures get inside the tree bark looking for the things we all look for – food and shelter.
 But they finally end up destroying the whole tree, which leads to it falling and causing a lot of damage.
 This is why you should be very careful and check your trees for pests on a regular basis.
-The termites and the different roaches are some of the most common pests on trees.
+Termites and different roaches are some of the most common pests on trees and they easily move on to the house, which can lead to costly damage.